Cat-Ling/NoodleMat-DL/README.md

 This project is licensed under the 2-Clause BSD License.
 See the [LICENSE](LICENSE) file for details.

 ---

 ## Removal Requests
-No removal requests will be entertained from a website/organization that indulges in piracy.
+No removal requests will be entertained.
 Nice job tricking yt-dlp though.
----